aws-samples/aws-cdk-managed-elkk/README.md

 ssh ec2-user@$kafka_client_dns
 ```

-While connected to the Kafka client instance create the Kafka producer session:
+While connected to the Kafka client instance create the Kafka producer session on the elkktopic Kafka topic:

 ```bash
 # Get the cluster ARN